 UPDATE: This topic is closed and kept for archival reasons.
 It is from the first 18 month of OSCEdays when everything was Challenge based.
-It was replaced with ACTIONS.

 Sharing and collaborating on challenges and projects is what the OSCEdays and this platform are about (Read: What is a Challenge?).
 You are encouraged to share your challenge or project here in the community forum.
 Here are some suggestions how: